Saturday, October 5, 2024

 October 2 – Update:

-Wars move fast so some of what I wrote a couple days ago seems already out of date.
-On Oct 1, Iran attacked Israel with 181 ballistic missiles.
+Wars move fast so some of what I wrote a few days ago seems already out of date.
+Yesterday, on Oct 1, Iran attacked Israel with 181 ballistic missiles.

 Thanks to Israel’s missile defences, thanks to the countrywide system of alerts and bomb shelters, thanks to the help of the U.S., Jordan, and other allies, Iran’s attack caused few casualties – one Palestinian killed in the West Bank and two Israelis lightly injured (here).